 Energy Transition Game

-The Energy Transition Game is a simulation activity where students play the role of a key player in Alberta's energy system: an energy developer, influential stakeholder, or member of government.
+The Energy Transition Game is a simulation activity where students play the role of a key player in Alberta's energy system.
 The objective of the game is to encourage students to think about energy from multiple perspectives and consider the future of the energy system in Alberta.
 Click here to learn more.

 The Youth Narratives and Polling project is an exciting initiative that aims to help teachers better understand climate-energy language and approaches that resonate with youth audiences.
 Click here to learn more.